 The fat in ice cream mostly comes from the milk and cream and is called butterfat.
 Around 3.4% of whole milk is fat.
 While cream can vary between 30 and 48% fat, depending on what type is being used.
 So mostly it comes from the cream!

 This fat exists as tiny, solid globules suspended in the milk and cream.
-But how do these fats globules stabilize the ice cream?
+But how do these fat globules stabilize the ice cream?

 Well, before the mixture is churned the fat globules are very small and are kept apart from each other (more on this later).
 However, while the ice cream mixture is being churned, the fat globules bang together and join up to form long, pearl like strings that wrap around the air bubbles.

 These strings hold the air bubbles in place, keeping the “foam” stable.
-This is how the ice cream maintains it’s volume, light texture and soft consistency: all the qualities that the air bubbles contribute to ice cream.
+This is how the ice cream maintains it’s light texture, soft consistency and volume: all the qualities that the air bubbles contribute to ice cream.

 The fats also give ice cream it’s creamy texture and richness.
 Higher fat ice creams are rich and creamy with a long lingering after taste.
-Lower fat ice creams have a much lighter, cleaner flavour with a short lived after taste.
+While lower fat ice creams have a much lighter, cleaner flavor with a short lived after taste.

 Interestingly, any additional flavours (fruits, chocolates, nuts etc) in the ice cream are also affected by this.
 This is because the fat tends to hang onto these flavours.

-So the fruit flavour in a strawberry ice cream will be delivered more slowly and subtly (but more long lastingly) in a higher fat ice cream.
-And will usually be more clearer and prominent (but relatively short lived) in a lower fat ice cream.
+So the fruit flavor in a strawberry ice cream will be delivered more slowly and subtly (but more long lastingly) in a higher fat ice cream.
+And will be more clearer and prominent (but relatively short lived) in a lower fat ice cream.

-Whether you prefer higher fat, rich and creamy ice creams or lighter, cleaner lower fat ice creams is a matter of personal taste.
+Whether you prefer higher fat, rich and creamy ice creams or light and clean, lower fat ice creams is a matter of personal taste.
 American and French ice creams tend to be higher in fat.
 While Italian ice creams are usually a bit leaner.

 You can alter the fat content of your own ice cream by playing around with the proportions of milk and cream in your base mixture.
 Higher fat ice creams have more cream, while lower fat ice creams have more milk.
 You need to be careful though: too much or too little fat will can ruin your ice cream...